So you’ve got your Dungeons and Dragons group together and are looking for the best adventures for new players in D&D

 But it can definitely be intimidating to those who are new to the game!
-There’s a ton of adventures available to choose from whether you’re looking at adventures published officially by Wizards of the Coast or those created by the community.
+There are a ton of adventures available to choose from whether you’re looking at adventures published officially by Wizards of the Coast or those created by the community.

 Today, we’re going to take a look at adventure modules released officially by Wizards of the Coast that are the best introductions to D&D 5e for new and returning tabletop gamers!

 Waterdeep: Dragon Heist

 For groups who want to focus more heavily on exploration, intrigue, and roleplaying, Waterdeep: Dragon Heist is a fantastic introduction to the game.